microsoft/code-push/sdk/README.md

 ### Running Tests

 * To run tests, run `npm run test` from the root of the project.
-* You can use debug mode for tests.
+* You can use debug mode for tests with `.vscode/launch.json` file.

 ### Coding Conventions